DeepMakeStudio/Diffusers/readme.md

 Clone this repo into the "plugin" folder of your DeepMake installation.

 Next open an Anaconda prompt and go to the plugin/diffusers/ folder.

-Run `conda env create -f environment.yml` to create the environment.
+If you're on Windows, Run `conda env create -f environment.yml` to create the environment.

+If you're on a Mac, instead run `conda env create -f environment_mac.yml

   Finally, run DeepMake as normal.
+`